This man is not happy about HS2 - and it shows on Google Maps - Birmingham Post

 "This abomination will destroy large parts of Tamworth, cause untold traffic disruption and, worst of all, this line will not help any Tamworth business.

-"I lived here when the M42 was built so I know what air-born pollution caused by big construction works means.
+"I lived here when the M42 was built so I know what air-borne pollution caused by big construction works means.

 "Putting washing out is a waste of time, vehicles are constantly covered in fallout along with roofs, guttering and solar panels."